KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 Beyond this, PyTorch has a very 'Python-first' philosophy, allowing Tensors to be manipulated using standard Python list slicing, it's even possible to perform list comprehensions on them.

-PyTorch has three main modules which were used in this project; the base module `torch`, which provides access to the `torch.Tensor` and its various subclasses; `torch.nn` which provides the necessary implementations of neural network layers, as well as `nn.Sequential`, which can be used to stack various into one class for ease of use and to eliminate the boilerplate code which often is required of other frameworks; and finally `torch.Autograd` which provides the `Variable` class, this encapsulates a `Tensor` and allows it to be used with backward propagation for Deep Learning to be carried out.
+PyTorch has three main modules which were used in this project:

+* The base module `torch`, which provides access to the `torch.Tensor` and its various subclasses.
+* `torch.nn` which provides the necessary implementations of neural network layers.
+    - Also provides `nn.Sequential`, which can be used to stack various layers into one class for ease of use and to eliminate the boilerplate code which often is required of other frameworks.
+* `torch.Autograd` which provides the `Variable` class, this encapsulates a `Tensor` and allows it to be used with backward propagation for Deep Learning to be carried out.

 ## Visualisation